MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/map-use-cases.md

 ## Get social

 A collaboration platform is inherently a social platform.
-Let your creative side be free, and add some fun into your workplace.
-All of them - Send jokes, give kudos, get some memes, toss out some emojis, or whatever else strikes your fancy.
+Let your creative side be free and add some fun into your workplace.
+All users must be able to send jokes, give kudos, get some memes, toss out some emojis, or anything else that strikes your fancy.

 ## Work with Single Page App (SPA)